Brig. Gen. William Kale, AFCEC commander, visits Goodfellow AFB

 |0

 This work, Brig.
-Gen. William Kale, AFCEC commander, visits Goodfellow AFB [Image 7 of 7], by A1C Evelyn DErrico, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Gen. William Kale, AFCEC commander, visits Goodfellow AFB, by A1C Evelyn DErrico, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT